1989 Miami Hurricanes baseball team

 The 1989 Miami Hurricanes baseball team represented the University of Miami in the 1989 NCAA Division I baseball season.
 The Hurricanes played their home games at Mark Light Field.
 The team was coached by Ron Fraser in his 27th season at Miami.

-The Hurricanes reached the College World Series, where they finished tied for fifth after winning one game and losing another against semifinalist and losing to eventual runner-up Texas.
+The Hurricanes reached the College World Series, where they finished tied for fifth after winning one game and losing another against semifinalist LSU and losing to eventual runner-up Texas.